 Professor, Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy at Tufts University

-Professor, Immunology, Tufts University Sackler School of Graduate Biomedical Sciences
+Professor, Immunology, Graduate School of Biomedical Sciences

 Selected Professional Affiliations American Society of Nutrition, Past President and Board Member

 American Aging Association, Past President and Board Member

 Research Interests Nutrition, lifestyle and prevention of age-related diseases and disabilities with particular focus on immune and inflammatory diseases, basic mechanisms of age-related changes in immune and inflammatory responses.

 Select Representative Publications Meydani,SN, Das, SK, Pieper, CF, Lewis, MR, Klein, S., Dixit, W, Gupta, AK, Villareal, DT, Bhapkar, M, Huang, M, Fuss, P, Roberts, SR, Holloszy, JO,Fontana, L. Long-term moderate calorie restriction inhibits inflammation without impairing cell-mediated immunity: a randomized controlled trial in non-obese humans.
 Aging, 2016, DOI: 10.18632/aging.100994.

 Barnett JB, Dao MC, Hamer DH, Kandel R, Brandeis G, Wu D, Dallal GE, Jacques PF, Schreiber R, Kong E, Meydani SN.
 Effect of zinc supplementation on serum zinc concentration and T cell proliferation in nursing home elderly: a randomized, double-blind, placebo-controlled trial.
 American Journal of Clinical Nutrition 2016 Jan 27 (Epub ahead of print; DOI: 10.3945/ajcn.115.115188); 2016, 103: 942-951.